DarrenCoppinger/milestone-project-4/README.md

 ---

 ## UX
-This website was designed as a part of my Code Institute Full Stack Development course, specifically the Full Stack Framewords with Django module.

 The website provides users with a tool that allows them to book a seat in a bar on the "Booking" page.
 Through the admin functionality of the website the the bar staff can approve, deny or amend the booking request (potentially after contacting the customer directly).